kowshik/big-o/README.md

 Big O
 =====

-Big O is a big collection of data structures and algorithms puzzles that I have solved during leisure time.
+A big collection of data structures and algorithms puzzles.

+I solved these problems over the last few years during leisure time.
 All solutions are primarily in Java (under [java/](https://github.com/kowshik/big-o/tree/master/java)).
 Some solutions are written Ruby (under [ruby/](https://github.com/kowshik/big-o/tree/master/ruby)).

 As on May 2013, the repository has roughly 130 problems with solutions.
 Problem statements are specified as Javadoc at the top of every solution.
 I have tried to be as descriptive as I can, but if something is not clear then please do let me know!